Alistanis/alistanis.github.com/_posts/2015-01-03-command-pattern.md

     {% endhighlight %}

 We've defined a base class that will act as an interface for the other commands we're going to implement.
 It has two fields, a description and a status, both of which are initialized in the initialize method.
 It has two other methods: execute and undo.
-Both of those methods take an argument called function that will be a Proc Object defined in our child classes.
+Both of those methods take an argument called 'function' that will be a [Proc Object](http://ruby-doc.org/core-2.2.0/Proc.html) defined in our child classes.

+Note: It is not required to implement additional functionality into the parent class (Command) to follow the Command Pattern as it's traditionally written.
+All of our functions could be written in child classes and we could use the Command class as a true abstract class, but I like my commands to have a little bit more flexibility - for instance, think about how easy it would be to add logging functionality to every command simply by changing a few things in the parent class.

-Now let's look at implementing a concrete Command in a child class:
+Now let's look at implementing a concrete Command in a child class, CreateFile.
+CreateFile will inherit from our Command class:

     {% highlight ruby %}